agn-wita/blackjack-game/README.md

 - NEW CARD button is blocked when You're out of the game!.
 Used booleans
 - function as a variable
 - pushing new cards to array with the use of array.push()

+## Stage of the project: completed

+Please note that this project is based on tutorial but the code was not copied.
+Every line of code was written by me according to my invention and with deep understanding of the issues.